FOR IMMEDIATE RELEASE

 The months of April and May are peak for waterfall season, but the rivers can begin breaking up as early as late March and continue at peak flow until June.
 Sometimes, as winter storms approach there can be a consolidated river rush in late October or early November.

 Estimating peak waterfall season: Watching the weather forecast is a good way to narrow down the timeframe for waterfall breakup.
 The days need to be sunny and warm enough to melt the snow and ice up stream, generally 50-degrees Fahrenheit or higher for a few consecutive days.

 “While they are at their peak in the spring season, waterfalls can be enjoyed all year long,” says Linda Jurek, executive director of Visit Cook County.
 “In the winter time, the waterfalls freeze and create scenic ice sculptures.
 In the summer, the rivers are warm enough to take a hike through.
 Using caution, you can find hidden falls that can’t be seen by a hiking trail.
 In the fall, the blue rush of water is the perfect contrast to the fall colors.”

 High Falls is the tallest and most majestic waterfall in Minnesota; it is located in Grand Portage State Park and is part of the Pigeon River north of Grand Portage.
 At 120 feet high, this beauty is unforgettable.

-Another great waterfall resource is the Visit Cook County web site.
-See this page for the Cook County Waterfalls printable map of the top 15 waterfalls in the county and more touring details:
+Go to the Waterfalls page of our website for a printable map of the top 15 waterfalls in the county and more touring details:

 About Visit Cook County